TBarry95/SSP/README.md

   - Note: Git has already been installed during the bootstrap configuration.

 ### Ensure S3 Paths are Correct:
-- As per the Procedure document, ensure that the S3 path loations have been adjusted according to your chosen path names in the following files:
+- As per the Procedure Document provided, ensure that the S3 path loations have been adjusted according to your chosen path names in the following files:
   - SSP/run_job_cluster.sh
   - SSP/moving_avg_results.py